arjundatta23/SWRT/README.md

 Beyond the command line arguments, there is are two (prompted) user inputs -- first, the horzontal discontinuities in medium 1 and medium 2.
 These need to be entered (depths in km) as a sequence of numbers, for each of the two media separately.
-Second, the user needs to enter the frequency range in which calculations are to be performed.
+Second, the user needs to enter the frequency range (lower and upper bounds of frequency in Hz) in which calculations are to be performed.

-For instance, if we consider the example of propagation from left to right in the demo model in Datta 2017 (Figure 1), this model has horizontal discontunities at depths of 30, 50 150, 215 km in medium 1 and 7, 50 km in medium 2.
+For instance, if we consider the example of propagation from left to right in the demo model in Datta 2017 (Figure 1), this model has horizontal discontunities at depths of 30, 50, 150, 215 km in medium 1, and 7, 50, 150, 215 km in medium 2.
+To run, say "implement alsop" on this model, do

+############
+python implement_alsop.py <ef1> <ef2>

+Enter depth of horizonatl interfaces for medium 1: 30 50 150 215
+Enter depth of horizonatl interfaces for medium 2: 7 50 150 215
+Enter frequency range: 0.01 0.15
+############